Four Things Done and Taught in Churches that Harm Christians-

 This sad reality means we can’t get all our information about what the Bible says from anyone, even pastors.
 Christians must read the Bible for themselves (Acts 17:11).
 We must research the Bible and think about the Bible and pray the Holy Spirit will enlighten our minds and help us to further understand the Bible.
 We need to get into groups with other believers and open our Bible’s and find out what other Christians think about the Bible.
 Then we must apply the truths of the Bible to our lives.

-When we do these things we walk in truth and the truth enables us live righteously, we are protected from Satan’s schemes (Ephesians 4:27, Ephesians 6:11, 1st Peter 5:8) and empowered to live out what’s real and true in world where truth has lost its voice (Isaiah 59:4, Isaiah 59:14)
+When we do these things we walk in truth and the truth sets us free from our sinful selves to live righteously and we are protected from Satan’s schemes (Ephesians 4:27, Ephesians 6:11, 1st Peter 5:8).
+When we walk in truth we are empowered to live out what’s real and true in world where truth has lost its voice (Isaiah 59:4, Isaiah 59:14)

 Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things- Philippians 4:8 ESV